Herb Olive Focaccia

 • Grease the pan generously as the bread could stick to the baking pan if not greased properly.

-Did you try this recipe?
-We’d love you to rate it below under β€˜rate this recipe’ or in the comment section below.
+Did you enjoy reading this?
+We’d love for you to rate it below under ‘rate this’ or in the comment section.
 Thanks!

 Did you like this post?